 Did You Know?

-You Do Not Have To Be a Legal Resident in Mexico To Buy Property.
+You Now Have To Be a Legal Resident and have an RFC Number To Buy Property in Mexico.

 Many parties will be present during the signing of the property: the seller, the notary, the real estate agent, preferably your lawyer, and you the buyer.
 The buyer can select the notary, or if buying property or a house from a community development (like we did), the development may have their own notary.